-But other things can cause fluorosis.
+But there are other causes of fluorosis.
 For example, taking a higher-than-prescribed amount of a fluoride supplement during early childhood can cause it.
-So can taking a fluoride supplement when fluoridated drinking water or fluoride-fortified fruit juices and soft drink already provide the right amount.
+So can taking a fluoride supplement when fluoridated drinking water or fluoride-fortified fruit juices and soft drinks already provide the right amount.

 Fluoride Levels in Drinking Water